sylvain-kern/tgmsplot-script/readme.md

 ## Usage

 The scripts will process the exported files from Netzsch Aëolos and Proteus Dispsav software in `.asc` or `.txt` format.
 Make sure you have exported all files for the MS, TG and BL before starting the program.
-See the documentation for more details.
+See the procedure for more details.

 Open Origin and run the files via the Command window: on the right of the top toolbar or by pressing `Alt+"`.
 Then run the desired files with:
 ```